ob-d/TRUE.Name.Of.God/Creation/A.md

 so he thaugth that,
 if Granpa's creations are so beautiful, then how unimaginably beautiful must be the name.
-What a joy and bliss when spelled out.
+What a joy and bliss when pronounced out.
 So God asked the first question: what is your name Father?
   He said: I am Metatron.